2025-26 Youth Travel Registration Now Open!

 In addition, players who play on a Mite/U-8 travel team will be eligible to participate in a supplemental “full ice” games-only program for an additional fee.
 That program runs from approximately Thanksgiving through early March and features additional full-ice games against other towns during weekend time slots that do not conflict with regular AHA games.
 Please indicate your interest in this program during registration.

-Male 2010s (second year Bantams) who will be entering their freshman year in high school must register as full season AHA Bantam players in order to be able to participate in AHA’s Boys Fall High School Half Season program; in doing so they will be permitted to participate in the AHA Boys HSHS program at no additional cost.
+Male 2011s (second year Bantams) who will be entering their freshman year in high school must register as full season AHA Bantam players in order to be able to participate in AHA’s Boys Fall HSHS program; in doing so they will be permitted to participate in the AHA Boys HSHS program at no additional cost.

-Female 2010s (second year U-14s) who will be entering their freshman year in high school and who are not full-time AHA U-14 players are welcome to participate in the AHA's Girls Fall High School Half Season program at that program’s full cost.
+Female 2011s (second year U-14s) who will be entering their freshman year in high school and who register as full-time AHA U-14 players can automatically participate in the AHA's Girls Fall HSHS program at no additional cost.
+Female 2011s (second year U-14s) who will be entering their freshman year in high school and who are not full-time AHA U-14 players are welcome to participate in the AHA's Girls Fall HSHS program at that program’s full cost.

 When Are On-Ice Evaluations?

-On-ice evaluations for AHA’s full season youth travel teams are scheduled to take place during the weeks of March 18th and 25th.
+On-ice evaluations for AHA’s full season girls youth travel teams are scheduled to take place during the week of March 10th, and on-ice evaluations for AHA’s full season coed youth travel teams are scheduled to take place during the weeks of March 17th and 24th.
 Specific dates and times for each age group will be posted in advance, but plan for each age group to have at least two sessions on-ice.
 Evaluations for other programs if needed, including AHA’s High School programs, will take place at a later date.

-We are aware that the Pike School’s spring break includes the week of March 18th.
-If your child attends Pike and will be traveling that week, or is otherwise unable to attend an on-ice session due to injury, illness, or other unavoidable conflict, please email placements@andoverhockey.org in advance to let us know which sessions your child will miss.
+We are aware that the Pike School’s spring break includes the week of March 10th and 17th.
+If your child attends Pike and will be traveling that week, or is otherwise unable to attend an on-ice session due to injury, illness, or other unavoidable conflict, please register and email placements@andoverhockey.org in advance to let us know which sessions your child will miss.

 Who Can I Contact With Questions?